How many law students does Nixon Peabody hire?

 Is Nixon Peabody’s summer program similar in size to other national firms?

-The size of our summer program tends to be smaller than other national firms in metro markets, such as New York or Boston.
+The size of our summer program tends to be smaller than other national firms in metro markets, such as New York or Chicago.
 This provides law students with the benefit of directly interacting with a greater number of partners and associates, and allows the opportunity to work on more client projects than would be available with a larger class size.

 Which offices hire law students?